 Guide To Melk Abbey, Austria's Baroque Blockbuster

 Beaming like a golden halo over the tiny village of Melk stands Austria's prettiest church: Melk Abbey.
-It's a must see site in Austria, especially if you're on the UNESCO trail.
+It's a must see landmark and attraction in Austria, especially if you're on the UNESCO trail.
 Its elegant yellow buildings form one of the most important landmarks and religious complexes in Europe.

 It's definitely Austria's blockbuster Baroque ensemble.
 I find some of the Hapsburg architecture to be rather dull or, at least, downright unimaginative.
 After the thousandth identical gold Rococo ceiling swirl ... yawn.
 But in Melk, Austria got it right.

-I had just finished a long and glorious bike ride through the bewitching Wachau Valley (here's my guide).
+I had just finished a long and glorious bike ride through the bewitching Wachau Valley.
 I was dazzled by the tranquil blue-green scenery of the Austrian countryside, tumbling down to the Danube River.
 But there was no rest for bedazzlement.
 The resplendent Melk Abbey beckoned and was equally stunning, albeit in a more sensory overload sort of way.

 Melk Abbey is an incredible building, both inside and out.
 Marble, frescos, spiraling staircases, stately royal rooms, and gilt -- oh my!
 It fulfills the promise of Baroque design to "overwhelm the viewer."
 But not in an overly gaudy way that the Baroque style sometimes can.
 And not in a sometimes boring way that the Hapsburgs palaces can.
 It charms with yellow, pink, and gold sweetbox tones.